renzbagaporo/depthstream/README.md

 ## Setup
-To work with the code, you will need the following software:
+The software used to develop and test the code are as follows:

 * Visual Studio 2013
 * CUDA SDK 7.5
 * OpenCV 3.0
 * Qt 5.0
-* MATLAB 2011
+* MATLAB 2014b

 The implementation was targeted for a Kepler-based NVIDIA (GT735M) card with features used introduced in compute capability 3.0.
 It should be easy to re-target it for newer cards and compute capabilities.